-The financial management arrangements in place conform with the CIPFA statement and the service was managed by the Assistant Executive Director (Finance), the Council's Section 151 Officer, up to 31 March 2017.
+The financial management arrangements in place conform with the CIPFA statement and the service was managed by the Assistant Executive Director of Finance until 30 September 2017, thereafter from 1 October 2017 a Director of Finance was appointed which is shared with the Tameside and Glossop Clinical Commissioning Group, acting as the Council's Section 151 Officer, up to 31 March 2018.
+The role is supported by Assistant Director of Finance on the Council side and a Deputy Chief Finance Officer supporting the Clinical Commissioning Group.